Smaller ferry guide

-Weekday afternoons, Peter’s Bus picks up passengers at three stops in downtown Vancouver and goes directly to Horseshoe Bay, connecting with the departure of the Cormorant Marine water taxi (see above).
-Check the Bowen Island Bus group on Facebook for the current schedule.
+Weekday afternoons, the bus picks up passengers in downtown Vancouver at 3:45, 4:55, and 6:05 pm.
+The bus goes directly to Horseshoe Bay, connecting with the departure of the Cormorant Marine water taxi (see above).
+There is a Bowen Island Bus group on Facebook where riders post status updates regularly.

 Find three friends and skip the line

-During the refit, on the 4:35 pm, 5:45 pm and 6:50 pm weekday sailings from Horseshoe Bay, BC Ferries is offering assured loading for vehicles that have four or more passengers, including the driver.
-Just drive up to the booth with at least three friends with you, at least 20 minutes before sailing time.
+During the refit, on the 4:35, 5:45 and 6:50 pm weekday sailings from Horseshoe Bay, BC Ferries is offering assured loading for vehicles with four or more people.
+Just drive up to the booth with at least three passengers, at least 20 minutes before sailing time.
 After you pay your regular fare, the agent will give you a card that will admit you to the front of the marshalling line.
 Be sure to check the overhead digital signs to get to the correct booth for processing.

 Connect with others